Maria1709/Creditcard-fraud2/README.md

 The dataset is imbalanced towards a feature, as various banks have adopted dufferent mechanisms making it harder for them to have a data breach.
 But we will still see some vulnerability in the system, and thus this explains why most transactions are normal and a smaller percent are fraudulent.

+Plotting the time feature

+A sample of the output of histograms analysed

+Define a function to create a scatter plot of our data and labels

+Plotting X and Y

+Lets plot some of the statistic contained in the data set The median value of it is normally distributed except for a few outliers represented by the bell shaped curve. sns.distplot(data['Amount'], bins=20) plt.show()

+Plot the subset of data to identify any patterns

+Sample below

+Lets take a look at a boxblot for the Time statistic